sjrojanooo/spark/README.md

 To run the unit test you can execute it using the `docker-compose up test`

 ### What is this program doing?
 Well I manually downloaded this dataset from the Kaggle website, which came already zipped inside of an archive folder.
-I am using pythons ZipFile built in in package to extract the adidas retail sales file without unzipping the object.
+I am using pythons `ZipFile` package to extract the adidas retail sales file without unzipping the object.
 We then use some basic os and shutil module functionalities to create a seaparate directory and rename the file to a more readable format.
-Next we use our SparkSession to read the file and commit some simple transformations.
+Next we use our `SparkSession` to read the file and commit some simple transformations.

 1. Raname all columns to a more standardized format.
-2. Transform colum values that have literal values such as ($, %, and ",")
+2. Transform colum values that have literal values such as `($, %, and ",")`
 3. Transform datetime values from `(1/2/20 -> 2020/01/02)` formats so that we can use some date transformation funcitonalities.
 4. Simple aggregations to identifies when adidas started selling their merchandise at a given store
 5. Sum all aggregated values by region using a window function